 Carolinas Health Care System

-This article originally appeared in the September 2013 issue of the Security Products magazine, by Samuel Shanes.
+This article originally appeared in the Security Products Magazine Sept.
+2013 issue, by Samuel Shanes.

 Carolinas Health Care System

 Hospitals are centers of healing and wellness.
 At a destination for those who have suffered injury or violence elsewhere, we would like to take for granted our safety and security.
 However, recent surveys show a steady increase in assaults and violent acts over the past several years.

 According to the 2011 government Census of Fatal Occupational Injuries (CFO), there was a 23% increase in reported attacks and assaults over the past year of the census.
 Additionally, the census reports that patient and visiting family violence has increased by nearly 34% over the same time.
 Each year there are nearly 3000 assaults on hospital staff alone, with many more going unreported.
 The sad truth is that many hospitals and healthcare facilities are seeing a fast-growing need for increased security.

 We wanted to install a solution which we knew would operate without error, each and every time.

 Despite this established demand, hospital security departments around the country have seen little to no change in their budgets and have been forced to find creative solutions to enhance security.
 Many hospitals have identified security communications as a key underdeveloped component of their overall security plan.
 During emergencies, patients, staff, and general visitors sometimes find it difficult to get in touch with emergency services in a timely manner.
 Faster response time can lead to a safer environment and decrease the chances of a situation getting out of control.